Going back in time with a romantic theme…

 Hulk Rating: /10

 Richard Matheson Blogathon 2019 No 12

-This review of Somewhere in Time (1980) was added to Moon in Gemini and Wide Screen World’s Richard Matheson’s Blogathon.
-Other films with this cast reviewed here include my spoiler filled review of Somewhere in Time here.
-Christopher Plummer stars in my reviews of 5 Golden Hollywood Greats, Star Trek VI – The Undiscovered Country, The Lake House and International Velvet.
-And of course The Sound of Music HERE and HERE in two different reviews about this film.
-Christopher Reeve stars in my review of Superman here.
+This review was added to Moon in Gemini and Wide Screen World’s Richard Matheson’s Blogathon.
+Other films with this cast reviewed here include my spoiler-filled review of Somewhere in Time here.
+Christopher Plummer is tributed in his Remembrance Post.
+He also stars in my reviews of 5 Golden Hollywood Greats, Star Trek VI – The Undiscovered Country, The Lake House and International Velvet.
+The Sound of Music is reviewed HERE and HERE in two different reviews.
+Christopher Reeve stars in my review of Superman here and in Deathtrap.